 How Do Eggs Become Chickens or Other Living Things? [v2.0]

 This middle school unit on the structure of living organisms and their growth, development, and reproduction starts off with students encountering a series of news reports about the growing prevalence of backyard chicken coops across the country.
-Disagreements about why some chicken eggs hatch chicks and others don't, and what is going on inside an egg before it hatches, spark student questions and ideas for investigations geared toward figuring out where baby chickens come from and how they develop.
+Disagreements about why some chicken eggs hatch chicks and others don't, and what is going on inside an egg before it hatches, spark student questions and ideas for investigations geared toward figuring out why some eggs become chickens or other living things.